gooftime/drag_to_expand/README.md

           child: DragToExpand(
             controller: _dragToExpandController, // controller

-            // Min and max size is hight or width - it depends on baseSide parameter.
+            // Min and max size is height or width - it depends on baseSide parameter.
-            // For example if baseSide was setted to bottom or top, then min and max size
+            // For example if baseSide was set to bottom or top, then min and max size
             // will be responsible for height, otherwise - it will be width.

             // minimum size of widget, default and in most cases sould be 0,
-            // use it when you want part of widget was visible in closed state (for tease for example)
+            // use it when you want a part of widget to be visible in closed state (as a visual teaser for example)
             minSize: 0,

             // maximum size